 Persistent cookies are stored on your computer or device and are not deleted when your browser is closed.
 Persistent cookies can be used to retain your preferences for a particular website, allowing those preferences to be used in future browsing sessions.

 Persistent cookies usually assign a unique ID to your browser and they are usually configured to identify you for a prolonged period of time, from days to months or even years.

 c) Strictly necessary cookies

 These are essential for the operation of a website, e.g. to enable users to log in to secure areas of a website.

 These let you move around our website and use essential features such as accessing secure areas of our website and identifying you as being logged in.
 Accepting these cookies is a condition of using our website as they are required for its proper operation.
 If you disable them, our website may not be able to function properly.

 These cookies don't gather any information about you that could be used for marketing or remembering where you've been on the internet.

 The cookies that we use on our website which are essential for its operation are set out in the Table in Section 7 below.

 d) Analytical/Performance cookies

 We use these cookies, sometimes referred to as "web analytics" information, to collect information about how visitors use our website.
-This includes details of the site where the visitor has come from, how much time they spend on which page, which content visitors are clicking on, which products visitors are interested in and purchase and at what point a visitor leaves our website.
-We use this information to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
+This includes details of the site where the visitor has come from, how much time they spend on which page, which content visitors are clicking on, what visitors do and do not like and at what point a visitor leaves our website.
+We use visitor feedback to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.